Cayman's Roads

 With very few public or mass transport options available, commuters have little choice but to use their own vehicles.
 And, with the Islands’ inhabitants experiencing a serious growth spurt and the National Roads Authority (NRA) estimating the mushrooming population to hit 100,000 by 2036, that means even more cars, vans, trucks, mopeds, scooters, e-bikes and motorcycles on Cayman's roads.

 It is no surprise then that in 2023, Deloitte was commissioned by the Government to assess the Island’s public transport systems, finding that CI$25-30+ million of investment is needed to create a government-run bus network.
-Unfortunately, nothing of substance has been introduced subsequent to this report.
+Fast forward 2 years and in October of 2025, a newly appointed Public Transport Board held its first meeting to begin addressing long-standing issues with Cayman’s bus system, including safety, reliability and accessibility.
+The hope is that this will lead to a more modern transport network, as the group focuses on improving standards, supporting operators and working with stakeholders to deliver better public transport for the community.

 The need to find new ways to alleviate rush hour congestion is a contentious issue among residents, and the debate continues to grow in fervour.
 It is widely believed that the pace of residential development in Grand Cayman is outstripping the highway infrastructure necessary to support it.
 Nevertheless, as of February 2026, there are several NRA projects in various stages of development.

-Unlikely to move forward is the long-gestating East West Arterial extension (aka the Rex Crighton Boulevard) to Frank Sound Road.
-After environmental impact studies and assessments were completed and readied for presentation to Cabinet, the new Government stated that until the public finances crisis has been resolved, there simply isn’t the money to continue the costly project past Phase 1, which terminates opposite the Agricola Drive and Shamrock Road T-junction.
+Moving forward at a snail's pace is the long-gestating East West Arterial extension (aka the Rex Crighton Boulevard) to Frank Sound Road.
+After environmental impact studies and assessments were completed and readied for presentation to Cabinet, the new Government stated that until the public budget had been approved, there simply isn’t the money to continue the costly project past Phase 1, which terminates opposite the Agricola Drive and Shamrock Road T-junction.

-In positive news, steady progress continues to be made toward enhancing traffic flow and improving road safety for all users at the Frank Sound Road and Bodden Town Road intersection, historically an accident blackspot.
+In other positive news, works are complete to enhance traffic flow and improve road safety for all users at the Frank Sound Road and Bodden Town Road intersection, historically an accident blackspot.

 Better still, the so-called King’s Connector, which began construction in June of 2024, is scheduled for completion sometime in 2026.
 It is the realignment and widening of Crewe Road (westbound and eastbound from Grand Harbour).
 This is the next stage of a multi-phase development that involves increasing the number of lanes on the primary Grand Harbour arterials and their intersections to six, and adding a service road from Edgewater Way.
 As part of the project, one of the extra traffic lanes became available for road users in August of 2025, running eastbound beyond the Lions Centre.
 The addition marks the next stage in the ongoing project aimed at boosting overall traffic flow in the area which has long been considered a bottleneck, and the main cause of rush hour traffic for commuters coming from the eastern districts.
 But with 28,000 vehicles expected to be passing through the area by 2036 (which is a 57% increase on the current amount), the challenge is huge.